pydata/numexpr/ANNOUNCE.rst

 =========================
- Announcing Numexpr 2.6.1
+ Announcing Numexpr 2.6.2
 =========================

 What's new
 ==========

-This is a manintenance release that fixes a performance regression in some situations.
-More specifically, the BLOCK_SIZE1 constant has been set to 1024 (down from 8192).
-This allows for better cache utilization when there are many operands.
-Fixes #221.

-Also, support for NetBSD has been added.
-Thanks to Thomas Klausner.
+This is a maintenance release that fixes several issues, with special emphasis in keeping compatibility with newer NumPy versions.
+Also, initial support for POWER processors is here.
+Thanks to Oleksandr Pavlyk, Breno Leitao, Fernando Seiti Furusato and Antonio Valentino.

 In case you want to know more in detail what has changed in this version, see: